 Police officer Newman has not gotten the reputation of a straight arrow by avoiding conflict when fighting for right.
 His honesty is put to a strong test when he and his partner discover an...
 See full summary »

 Richard T. Heffron

 In this musical-comedy, Dean Martin plays an American hotel mogul who becomes smitten with a young Italian woman (Anna Maria Alberghetti) when buying a hotel in Rome.
 To marry this gal, he has to get her three older sisters married off.

 Leschenhaut and Morillon are trying to organize a plot to overthrow the French government and set up a new fascist organization.
 Their plans are interrupted by Davis, an American boxer, ...
 See full summary »

-Playing against type, Dean Martin is an ex-lawman who has decided to illegally prophet from his abilities.
+Playing against type, Dean Martin is an ex-lawman who has decided to illegally profit from his abilities.
 He now owns most of the town of Jericho, and has hired a band of gunmen to enforce his edicts.
 Outside of town, Martin ambushes a stagecoach that is carrying a passenger, ex-marshal George Peppard.
 From a hidden spot in the brush, Martin shoots up the coach and rides away.
-Arriving in town, Peppard meets Jean Simmons who his refused Martin's attempts to take over operation of her stage line.
-After a few days, Peppard becomes attracted to Simmons, but he sees that the odds are too large against them, and is on the verge of leaving town.
+Arriving in town, Peppard meets Jean Simmons who has refused Martin's attempts to take over operation of her stage line.
+After a few days, Peppard becomes attracted to Simmons, but he sees that the odds against them are too great, and is on the verge of leaving town.
 But, after Martin physically roughs up Simmons, Peppard organizes the few men in town who are willing to put up a fight, and attacks enterprises that are owned by Martin.
 Finally, in a showdown, Martin and Peppard battle it out, ironically in the same spot that Martin originally ambushed the stagecoach.
 Written by

 WILLIAM L TRAVIS